Rabies Day Out

 (5:05 – 5:27)

 These would be the movies The Hunchback of Notre Dame, Phantom of the Opera, Dracula, Frankenstein, The Mummy, and The Wolfman.
 In the 1950s, different subgenres of horror became popular.
-Amid the Cold War, movies with mutants such as Godzilla appeared, warning against the dangers of a nuclear world.
+In the midst of the Cold War, movies with mutants such as Godzilla appeared, warning against the dangers of a nuclear world.

 (5:28 – 5:41)

-Psychological thrillers and suspense horror movies have gained more importance.
+Psychological and thriller or suspense horror movies gained more importance.
 There was Alfred Hitchcock, who would be considered by many the master of suspense.
-He began with silent films in the 1920s and honed his craft through the 1930s and 40s.
+He began with silent films in the 1920s and really honed his craft through the 1930s and 40s.

 (5:41 – 6:02)